ChatGPT2/Space-Oddity-Bowie/README.md

 This shortcut supports iPhone, iPad and Mac, supports continuous conversations, supports quit chat, new chat.
 The usage is as follows:

-- The default is to support continuous dialogue, which can record context a
+- The default is to support continuous dialogue, which can record context and disc